Dynamic Heterogeneous Distribution Regression Panel Models, with an Application to Labor Income Processes: Estimation and Inference

 The bootstrap algorithms for the model functionals presented in Appendix \ref{sec:bootstr} are designed to construct confidence bands that cover the functionals simultaneously over the region of points of interest.
 For example, if we are interested in the scalar function $y \mapsto \xi(y)$ over $y \in \mathcal{Y}$, the asymptotic $p$-confidence band $\CI_p(\xi(y)) := [\widehat \xi_l(y), \widehat \xi_u(y)]$ is defined by the data dependent end-point functions $y \mapsto \widehat \xi_l(y)$ and $y \mapsto \widehat \xi_u(y)$ that satisfy

-We illustrate in Section \ref{sec:emp} how this confidence bands can be used to test multiple hypotheses about the sign and shape of the functionals.
-Pointwise confidence intervals are special cases by setting the region $\mathcal{Y}$ to include only one point.
+We illustrate in Section \ref{sec:emp} how these confidence bands can be used to test multiple hypotheses about the sign and shape of the functionals.
+Pointwise confidence intervals are special cases obtained by setting the region $\mathcal{Y}$ to include only one point.